AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

 ---

 ### Task 2: Uploading the Dataset

+In this task you will upload the manufacturing sensor data to your Azure ML workspace.
+You will create a tabular dataset from a local CSV file, configure the data source, and add it to your pipeline canvas for further processing.

 1. On the left panel, under the **Data (1)** tab, click the **+ (plus icon) (2)** to upload a dataset.